How do bacteria make decisions?

-Recent advances in high-throughput sequencing technology have lead to an explosion in the number of genomic sequences available, but our ability to provide high quality annotations lags far behind.
+Recent advances in high-throughput sequencing technology have led to an explosion in the number of genomic sequences available, but our ability to provide high quality annotations lags far behind.
 The gap is particularly apparent in the field of microbiology, where thousands of taxa are potentially influential or useful in human health and disease, environmental settings, and synthetic biology applications.
 Our ability to take advantage of our growing body of sequence knowledge thus hinges primarily on computational annotations of newly sequenced genomes.
 Almost all currently available annotations are based on sequence-homology transfer, which is accurate for highly homologous sequences but drops in accuracy as sequence identities fall below 50%.
 Unfortunately, the vast majority of known protein sequences have less than 50% identity to any protein with high quality experimental annotations, and thus a different approach is called for.
 However, we and others have shown that the integration of additional information such as protein structure (experimental or predicted) and gene expression patterns can substantially improve annotation accuracy.
 We are developing integrative pipelines combining multifaceted data (sequence, structure, gene expression, etc.) using both classical statistics and deep learning to obtain highly informative and reliable genome-scale functional annotations for bacterial proteomes, with a particular emphasis on identifying the functions of currently poorly annotated genes.